thomas-cadeau/trustpair-ruby-challenge/README.md

 ## Usage

+`exe/trustpair-ruby-challenge -h` to see the options

-To run the program 'as it', run `exe/trustpair-ruby-challenge`
+To run the program 'as it' with a default input set, run `exe/trustpair-ruby-challenge`

 ## Development